Audit and Risk Committee

 6. Obtain and review, at least annually, a written report by the independent auditor describing: (i) the independent auditor’s internal quality-control procedures, (ii) any material issues raised by the most recent internal quality-control review or peer review of the independent auditor or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor and any steps taken to deal with any such issues, and (iii) all relationships between the independent auditor and the Company;

 7. Evaluate and review with management and the internal auditors, at least annually, the qualifications, performance and independence of the independent auditor and the lead partner of the independent auditor (including any disclosed relationships or services that may impact the objectivity or independence of the independent auditor) and present its conclusions with respect to the independent auditor to the Board.
-Oversee the rotation of independent auditor’s lead audit partner and the selection of the lead audit partner, and periodically consider whether to change the independent auditor;
+Oversee the rotation of independent auditor’s lead audit partner and the selection of the lead audit partner;

 8. Establish and periodically review Company hiring policies for employees or former employees of the independent auditor;